 The only other feature is the inclusion of a number of preset equaliser settings.
 There are three EQ modes – Movie, News, and Music – that basically do as their names suggest.
 Movie gives the audio more presence; News emphasises dialogue; and Music delivers unmolested stereo.

-Wharfedale Vista 200S – Operation
+Wharfedale Vista 200S operation – Very easy to set-up

 The Wharfedale Vista 200S is incredibly simple to set up: just connect the soundbar to the HDMI-ARC input on your TV and you’re off and running.
 Assuming the ARC is working correctly, you should be able to pass audio from the TV’s tuner and apps, along with any device connected to the TV, back to the soundbar via HDMI.